saucelabs/sauce-school/codelabs/Module5_SeleniumJava.md

 The real goal in test automation is to find issues reliably, quickly, and automatically.
 We've built things to be reliable and quick.
 Now you need to make them run on their own, and ideally, in sync with the development workflow you are a part of.

-To do that you need to use a _Continuous Integration server_.
+To do that you need to use a Continuous Integration server.

 ### CI Servers

-A _Continuous Integration_ server (CI server) makes it possible for several developers to merge their code into a central repository, then automate the process of building, testing, and deploying the set of code with the entire team’s contributions.
+A _Continuous Integration server_ (_CI server_) makes it possible for several developers to merge their code into a central repository, then automate the process of building, testing, and deploying the set of code with the entire team’s contributions.
 As an example, In GitHub, this would be a certain branch of a shared repository.
 A CI server can be set up so that it takes updated code through the process several times a month, week, or even a day.

 The great thing about doing this is that code from several teams or developers can be brought together into the same working project quickly and tested, instead of developers trying to test their code in isolation (and not know what could break when all contributors’ code is built together).